hogaur/hogaur.github.io/_posts/2020-07-07-Last-ten-years.markdown

 Things I couldn't do
 I could become financially wise this last decade.
 I wish my younger self knew a few things.
 Few things that I could take care of in advance so that my future half faces less pain.
 Few of them are very personal.
 For example, my spend increases with my income, and I am never on top of my finances.
 This is something I seriously want to change in this upcoming decade.
 I want to earn an income apart from my salary.
 I want to put my money into a cause than just keep spending it on riches.
+I wish I understood the importance of learning to cook earlier in my life.
+I wish the younger me had focused a little bit into the kitchen along with the books, sports, and TV.
+I hardly played any sport in one last decade.
+I wish I change this to say I play consistently when I write something like this the next time.

 I didn't learn to drive or swim.
 I want to get comfortable with these two.